Bregor/spbruby-deploy-notes/README.md

     $ git add .
     $ git commit -am 'project created'

+Thank you for this section, I will include this nearest time.

 ## Pushing to server (git-deploy, git push master origin) - todo